Use these tips to create a strong set of data and help you see results from your campaigns.

 Use great images to make the best impression and improve product performance.

 - Provide the highest resolution image that you have available.
-Products with high-quality images are more likely to be shown for relevant search queries and will capture the attention of your customers, especially on today's high-resolution smartphones.
+Products with high-quality images are more likely to show for relevant search queries and will capture the attention of your customers, especially on high-resolution devices.